-Easy-to-Make Christmas Centerpieces
+Deck Your Dining Table With These Easy-to-Make Christmas Centerpieces

 Christmas Table Candle Centerpiece

 Create a stunning Christmas table decoration using bundles of holiday greenery.
 Bind together long branches of seasonal blooms, like eucalyptus, pittosporum, dusty miller, or pine.
 Arrange them in a long greenery runner and tie the branches together loosely with twine.
 When it comes to this Christmas centerpiece, there is no end to the combinations of flowers you can use.
-For extra Christmas spirit, add sprigs of fresh berries throughout the display and carefully arrange candles along the runner.
+For extra Christmas spirit, add sprigs of fresh berries throughout the display and carefully arrange candles along the DIY greenery garland.

 Gingerbread House Christmas Centerpiece

 If you serve your Christmas feast on a round kitchen table, utilizing the small space is key.
 For a Christmas table centerpiece that leaves plenty of room, use a small glass jar and transform it into a gingerbread Christmas village centerpiece.
 Use our tutorial to create the cookie homes, and lightly dust with powdered sugar.
 The best part?
-After Christmas dinner, you can pass around a jar of freshly-baked Christmas cookies.
+After Christmas dinner, you can pass around the jar of freshly-baked Christmas cookies.

-Pinecone Christmas Centerpiece
+Seasonal Christmas Centerpiece

 Dishware Christmas Table Centerpiece

 Pull creamer and sugar sets and demitasse cups out from the recesses of your cabinets and put them on display as a simple Christmas table centerpiece.
-Group the pieces on top of a cake stand, place bottle brush trees inside the cups, and add a few sprigs of evergreen, (maybe a few ornaments, too -- just don't overdo it).
+Group the pieces on top of a cake stand, place bottle brush trees inside the cups, and add a few sprigs of evergreen, (maybe a few ornaments, too—just don't overdo it).
 To complete the country-chic look, place your Christmas centerpieces on a vintage linen runner or tea towel.

 Rustic Luxe Christmas Centerpiece